 Our madrasah was situated on the edge of our local graveyard shaded by large mango and coconut trees in an affluent neighborhood.

-Situated here gave us a constant reminder of life and death, of now and the hereafter.
+Being situated here gave us a constant reminder of life and death, of now and the hereafter.
 The madrasah was a humble building, built on land donated by humble man for a graveyard, a mosque and one of the largest hospitals in the country.

 The man’s family lived in a modest dwelling on the same land, which was surrounded by an opulent and affluent leafy streets with villas tucked amidst the remnants of an era past.